HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_performingaction.md

 REST resources usually support HTTP GET to read the current state, and some support modification and removal with HTTP POST, PUT, PATCH, or DELETE.

 There are some resources that support other types of operations not easily mapped to HTTP operations.
 For this reason the Redfish specification defines "Actions".
 Actions are HTTP POST operations with a specifically formatted JSON request including the operation to perform on any parameters.
-For instance, it is not enough to simply tell a server to reset, but it is also necessary to specify the type of reset: cold boot, warm boot, PCI reset, etc.  Actions are often used when the operation causes iLO Amplifier Pack not just to update a value, but to change system state.
+For instance, it is not enough to simply tell a server to reset, but it is also necessary to specify the type of reset: cold boot, warm boot, PCI reset, etc.  Actions are often used when the operation causes iLO Amplifier Pack to not just  update a value, but to change the system state.

 In Redfish, the available actions that can be invoked are identified by a "target" property in the resource's "Actions" object definitions.
 The parameters identify the supported values with the annotation `@Redfish.AllowableValues.`

 ## Actions on HPE-specific Extensions

-> Example of a extended manager resource advertising an available action:
+> Example of an extended manager resource advertising an available action:

 ```json
 {